awsdocs/aws-kms-developer-guide/doc_source/concepts.md

 ## Key policy<a name="key_permissions"></a>

-When you create a KMS keys, you determine who can use and manage that KMS keys\.
+When you create a KMS key, you determine who can use and manage that KMS key\.
 These permissions are contained in a document called the *key policy*\.
-You can use the key policy to add, remove, or change permissions at any time for a customer managed keys\.
-But you cannot edit the key policy for an AWS managed keys\.
+You can use the key policy to add, remove, or change permissions at any time for a customer managed key\.
+But you cannot edit the key policy for an AWS managed key\.
 For more information, see [Key policies in AWS KMS](key-policies.md)\.

 ## Grant<a name="grant"></a>

 A *grant* is a policy instrument that allows AWS principals to use AWS KMS keys in [cryptographic operations](#cryptographic-operations)\.
-It also can let them view a KMS keys \([DescribeKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_DescribeKey.html)\) and create and manage grants\.
+It also can let them view a KMS key \([DescribeKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_DescribeKey.html)\) and create and manage grants\.
 When authorizing access to a KMS key, grants are considered along with [key policies](key-policies.md) and [IAM policies](iam-policies.md)\.
 Grants are often used for temporary permissions because you can create one, use its permissions, and delete it without changing your key policies or IAM policies\.
 Because grants can be very specific, and are easy to create and revoke, they are often used to provide temporary permissions or more granular permissions\.

 For detailed information about grants, including grant terminology, see [Grants in AWS KMS](grants.md)\.